johnsblevins/AzureLandingZones/templates/entlz/README.md

                     entlz-Sandbox-LandingZones

-## 6. Deploy Platform Connectivity
+## 6a.
+Deploy Platform Connectivity VNET Hub and Spoke

 For assistance determining what type of Hybrid Connectivity to select see:
 * [Define an Azure Network Topology](https://docs.microsoft.com/en-us/azure/cloud-adoption-framework/ready/enterprise-scale/network-topology-and-connectivity#define-an-azure-network-topology)

-## 7. Deploy Platform Compliance
+## 7a.
+Deploy Platform Compliance CMMC

 ## 8. Deploy Platform Workbooks